etoileweb/etoileweb.github.io/plugins/ultimate-faq/user/faqs/create.md

 ## Premium Features

 If you have the premium version of the plugin, then, in the **FAQ Details** section, in addition to the author display name, you will also be able to fill in any [custom fields](../custom-fields) you have created/added.

+## Generate FAQs using AI

+The plugin also has the ability to automatically generate FAQs using AI.
+You can read more about this [here](ai).